 At the dealership (and excitedly described by another Leaf owner), there was a mobile app that let me connect to the car and see more information; even do things remotely.
 This app turned out to be Nissan Car Wings.
 The dealer salesperson went over the app briefly in the car’s orientation process but stopped short of setting it up.
 Getting back to home base, I began the hour-long process only to find out (over the phone) that this model (the “S” model) of Leaf did not support the application because “the car doesn’t include the Navigation system”.
 Another disappointment.

 Another indispensable application has been Plugshare (iOS, Android).
 The information here about chargers and locations has been a source of great utility and I actively add and modify this database to keep it as current as I can.
 There are a few other apps, but I’ve found this one to be the best.
 Knowing where to charge will be a constant need for you.

 Then there’s the matter of Bluetooth support.
 I was looking forward to the options that might be afforded by a car with support for Bluetooth.
 This was going to be amazing right?
 Well, not so fast.
-This “S” model includes a severely stripped down support for connecting devices.
+This “S” model includes severely stripped-down support for connecting devices.
 After a closer look, the radio included no option for switching to Bluetooth audio.
-Eventually I realized that the car, while connected to my phone via Bluetooth did not support audio from my device (with the lack of A2DP support).
-That was one of the two things I was looking forward to, and was another disappointment.
+Eventually, I realized that the car, while connected to my phone via Bluetooth did not support audio from my device (with the lack of A2DP support).
+That was one of the two things I was looking forward to and was another disappointment.